-All of the common stock and warrants offered by the Selling Securityholders pursuant to this prospectus will be sold by the Selling Securityholders for their respective accounts.
-We will not receive any proceeds from the sale of shares of common stock or warrants by the Selling Securityholders.
+All of the Shares and Warrants offered by the Selling Securityholders pursuant to this prospectus will be sold by the Selling Securityholders for their respective accounts.
+We will not receive any proceeds from the sale of Shares or Warrants by the Selling Securityholders.

-We will receive up to an aggregate of approximately \$15.6 million from the exercise of the warrants, assuming the exercise in full of all of the warrants for cash.
-We expect to use the net proceeds from the exercise of the warrants for general corporate purposes.
-We will have broad discretion over the use of proceeds from the exercise of the warrants.
-There is no assurance that the holders of the warrants will elect to exercise any or all of such warrants.
-To the extent that the warrants are exercised on a "cashless basis," the amount of cash we would receive from the exercise of the Warrants will decrease.
+We will receive up to an aggregate of (i) approximately \$125 million from the exercise of the Warrants, assuming the exercise in full of all of the Warrants for cash, and (ii) approximately \$250 million to the extent the Selling Securityholders exercise their option to purchase shares of our common stock pursuant to the SPA.
+We expect to use the net proceeds from such exercises for general corporate purposes.
+We will have broad discretion over the use of proceeds from such exercises.
+There is no assurance that the holders of the Warrants will elect to exercise any or all of such Warrants for cash or that the Selling Securityholders will exercise their option to purchase shares of our common stock pursuant to the SPA.
+To the extent that the Warrants are exercised on a "cashless basis," the amount of cash we would receive from the exercise of the Warrants will decrease.